-More information:www.glentleiten.de
+More information: www.glentleiten.de

-III.3.3 Science & technology
+C.3.3 Science & technology

 The accessibility of education and training opportunities is a prerequisite for the maintenance of the inhabitants inside the region in the short and medium term, and to trigger further development in the medium and long term.
-Accessibility of the above mentioned services means a presence of institutions and organisations providing education and training services distributed over the area, appropriate transport infrastructure, and collective transport services suitable to reach them in a reasonable time, coupled with appropriate incentives.
+Accessibility of the above mentioned services means a presence of institutions and organisations providing education and training services distributed the area, appropriate over transport collective infrastructure, and transport services suitable to reach them in a reasonable time, coupled with appropriate incentives.